 - Salvation Mountain is free to visit.
 However, it is run by a non-profit and there is a donation box.
 Any donation is greatly appreciated and goes toward the upkeep of the mountain.

 I can’t recommend accommodation near Salvation Mountain because there are so few options.
 Instead, I suggest using Palm Springs as a base and staying at one of the following:

 The Saguaro is a hip boutique hotel with a fun pool scene and restaurant.
 The rainbow-colored hotel is very instagrammable and is a great place to spend the weekend.
 The hotel is conveniently located near downtown Palm Springs.

 Parker Palm Springs

 The Parker is a personal Palm Springs favorite of mine.
 It’s luxurious and is the perfect place for a relaxing getaway.
-The resort has multiple pools, a spa, bar, and restaurant spread out over its beautiful garden-like grounds.
+The resort has multiple pools, a spa, a bar, and a restaurant spread out over its beautiful garden-like grounds.

 Korakia Pensione is another beautiful hotel with garden-like grounds.
 It’s much smaller than the Parker but still feels just as secluded.
-The resort is Mediterranean and Moroccan inspired and is beautifully decorated.
+The resort is Mediterranean and Moroccan-inspired and is beautifully decorated.
 It has a yoga room, two pools, and offers a great free breakfast, afternoon tea, and loaner bikes.